SaaS Cold Calling

 The rep is not asked to run a product walkthrough.
 The job is to reach the right buyer, surface current workflow and pain, confirm company and role fit, and earn a meeting with your sales team.

-Title or role fit, company fit, specific date and time confirmed, and calendar invite sent.
+Role fit, company fit, specific date and time confirmed, and calendar invite sent.
 SaaS-specific context such as current workflow, buyer pain, installed stack, and urgency belongs in the briefing.

 Most campaigns move from signed agreement to first calls in 2 to 4 weeks depending on ICP complexity, list approval, talk-track approval, and how much product context the rep needs before calling.